1986 Seattle Mariners season

-At Boston's Fenway Park on Tuesday, April 29, twenty Mariners were struck out by 23-year-old Roger Clemens to set a new major league record.
+At Boston's Fenway Park on Tuesday, April 29, 23-year-old Roger Clemens struck out 20 Mariners, a new major league record.
 The game was scoreless through six innings, and the Red Sox won 3–1.

+Manager Chuck Cottier was fired in May.
+Marty Martínez managed one game as interim manager before Dick Williams became the manager.

+Jim Presley represented the Mariners in the All-Star Game.
+Mark Langston led the AL with 245 strikeouts, and John Moses tied for the league lead with 18 times caught stealing.